 How Long Do We Keep Each Mattress Before Finalizing Motion Scores?

 For full reviews, we prefer several weeks of use.
-At the very least, we keep a mattress in active rotation for one week of dedicated couple testing plus extra bench sessions.
+At a minimum, we want one dedicated week of couple testing plus extra bench sessions.

-If a model shows significant break-in changes after that period, we note them.
-In some cases, we revisit the mattress months later to see how motion isolation holds up.
-We do this more often for beds that many readers ask about.
+If a model changes noticeably after that period, we note it.
+For some mattresses, we revisit motion control later to see whether it holds up.

 Does Bedding or a Mattress Topper Change Motion Isolation?

 We run our standard tests with only a fitted sheet.
-We sometimes do side tests with common topper types.
-When a topper significantly improves or worsens motion isolation, we mention that in the review.
-Still, the main score reflects the bare mattress.
+Side tests with common topper types can be useful, but the main score always reflects the bare mattress.

 How You Can Use Our Motion Isolation Results

-When you see our motion isolation score in a mattress review, you are not just seeing a lab number.
-You are seeing:
+When you see our motion-isolation score in a mattress review, it reflects more than a single demo:

 - Glass tests, drop tests, and sensor traces.